marcopennekamp/lore/specification/expressions.md

 - **Tuples:**

   - How can we define `get` such that it **supports tuples of arbitrary length**?
-Give every product type a supertype called `Product` and implement `get` via multiple dispatch?
+Give every tuple type a supertype called `Tuple` and implement `get` via multiple dispatch?
   - Implement some default tuple **ordering**.

 - A feature such as Swift's **trailing closures**, maybe add some way to pass two or more closures.
 (Or just multiple parameter lists.)